Mircea-MMXXI/azapy/predocs/SD_th_doc_base.md

 > Note: In our case $C$ is estimated from historical observations of portfolio components rate of returns.

+> Note: SD is a proper dispersion measure while MV is not (violates the positive homogeneity axiom).

 > Note: the Sharpe ratio defined as $\beta = (E(r)- \mu) / \sigma$ is different than MV-Sharpe ratio defined as $\beta_{MV} = (E(r)- \mu) / \sigma^2$.
 Therefore the Sharpe and MV-Sharpe optimal portfolios have different